sm1lexops/aws-bootcamp-cruddur-2023/journal/week3.md

 }
 ```

-Check that you should can recovery your password
+Make sure you have received a recovery code to reset your password

 ![Recovery Password](assets/reset_password_cruddur.jpg)